 Read from right to left Positions 1 through 12 host the Amount Field; Positions 13 through 32 host the On-Us Field; Positions 33 through 43 host the Transit Field; Positions 45 up to as many digits that will fit the size of the check host the Aux On-Us Field.

 Though important, MICR is only one element of the check printing process.
 To receive the most accurate MICR line it is encouraged that printer specific MICR fonts are used.
-When using a printer agnostic MICR font, the MICR line could cause issues with banks and MICR readers.
+When using a printer agnostic MICR font downloaded from the internet, the MICR line could cause issues with banks and MICR readers.
 Learn more about MICR lines from the following websites:

 MICR Toner is a specialty toner which provides the magnetic charge, allowing the MICR line to be read.
 MICR Toner is placed into a laserjet printer when you need to print checks.
-In many cases the MICR Toner can be used in your current laser printer, but in some cases the laser printer settings must be reconfigured in order to print MICR documents that meet banking specifications.
+In many cases the MICR Toner can be used in your current laserjet printer, but in some cases the laserjet printer settings must be reconfigured in order to print MICR documents that meet banking specifications.